KnpLabs/rad-view-renderer/README.md

 $ composer require knplabs/rad-view-renderer
 ```

-If you are using symfony2, add the bundle inside your `AppKernel.php`:
+If you are using Symfony, add the bundle inside your `AppKernel.php`:

 ```php
 $bundles = array(